When is cumulative dose response monotonic? Analysis of incoherent feedforward motifs: On the monotonicity of

 where the boundary term $[\lambda_u(t)G_u(t)]_0^T$ vanishes due to $G_u(0)=0$ and $\lambda_u(T)=0$.
 Hence, by assumption (ii), the integrand $-\dot\lambda_u(t)G_u(t)$ has a fixed sign on $[0,T]$.
 Thus, $\partial_u \mathrm{cDR}(u,T)$ has a fixed sign. \end{itemize} In either case, $\partial_u \mathrm{cDR}(u,T)$ has a fixed sign.
 Therefore, the map $u\mapsto \mathrm{cDR}(u,T)$ is monotone. \end{proof}

-Theorem~\ref{thm:cDR_monotone} requires a sign structure that holds uniformly with respect to $u$ in order to guarantee monotonicity of $u\mapsto \mathrm{cDR}(u,T)$.
-Therefore, if this structure fails for some values of $u$, the map cannot be monotone.
-In particular, if $\partial_u \mathrm{cDR}(u,T)$ takes opposite signs for two values of $u$, then monotonicity is violated.
-Therefore, we formalize this result in the following theorem.
+Theorem~\ref{thm:cDR_monotone} gives sufficient conditions for monotonicity of the map $u\mapsto \mathrm{cDR}(u,T)$, based on a sign structure that holds uniformly with respect to $u$.
+If this sign structure fails for some values of $u$, monotonicity is no longer guaranteed by that theorem.
+To establish nonmonotonicity, it is enough to show that $\partial_u \mathrm{cDR}(u,T)$ takes opposite signs at two input values.
+We formalize this observation in the following theorem.

 \begin{theorem} Consider the system \eqref{eq:IFFL:general}.
 Let $\mathrm{cDR}(u,T),$ $g_u(t),$ $G_u(t),$ $\lambda_u(t)$ be defined as in \eqref{eq:DR_cDR:def}--\eqref{eq:lambda_general}.
 Assume that there exist $u_- ,u_+ >0$ such that one of the following holds: \begin{itemize} \item[\emph{(i)}] $\lambda_{u_-}(t)g_{u_-}(t)\ge 0$ and $ \lambda_{u_-}(t)g_{u_-}(t)\not\equiv 0,$ whereas $\lambda_{u_+}(t)g_{u_+}(t)\le 0$ and $\lambda_{u_+}(t)g_{u_+}(t)\not\equiv 0$; or